bumps/bumps/doc/guide/optimizer.rst

 Options
 -------

-*Steps* is the number of iterations to include in the Markov chain.
-Each iteration updates the full population.
-The population size scales with the number of fitted parameters.
-Set steps so that the number of fit parameters times the population times steps is at least 100,000.
-Use ``--steps=n`` from the command line.
+*Samples* is the number of points to be drawn from the Markov chain.
+To estimate the 68% interval to two digits of precision, at least 1e5 (or 100,000) samples are needed.
+For the 95% interval, 1e6 (or 1,000,000) samples are needed.
+The default 1e4 samples gives a rough approximation of the uncertainty relatively quickly.
+Use ``--samples=n`` from the command line.

 *Burn-in Steps* is the number of iterations to required for the Markov chain to converge to the equilibrium distribution.
 If the fit ends